 Jerusalem, “God’s Home”

-The same mountain that God led Abraham to, was the same mountain that God led David to, was the same mountain that the God would lead all of Israel to at the Temple and is the same mountain that the world will come to in God’s redemptive plan.
+God led Abraham to this same mountain.
+God led David to it.
+Here was the same mountain that God would lead all of Israel to at the Temple.
+Plus, it is the same mountain that the world will come to in God’s redemptive plan.
 This literally was Mount Moriah, the mountain of the Lord, the mountain that is “seen by Yahweh.”
 This is God’s home; Jerusalem is the place.